Download progression document

 Remember to charge the cars or check the batteries!

 Set out a track for the radio control cars to navigate.
 You might want to make this outside using chalk or inside using masking tape or different obstacles.
-You may want to have a target to aim for, as in our provocation.
+You may want to have a target to aim for or include obstacles to avoid.

 Tell the children that they are going to be observant like robotics engineers and test the cars to make sure that the controls are working correctly.